Skip to main content

 • You can select Journal Name (or Publication Name or Publication Title) from the drop-down search box in most databases to limit your search to one of the journals suggested in your Course Outline.

-To get a better understanding of the theories and concepts discussed in the article you have chosen using one of the options above and to strenghten your argument, you can consult your course texts.
+To get a better understanding of the theories and concepts discussed in the article and chapter you have chosen and to strenghten your argument, you can consult your course texts.

 You can also consult additional library tools and resources such as: